 Bytecode VM

-The bytecode VM is functional and available via the --vm CLI flag.
-The tree-walking interpreter remains the default execution path.
+The bytecode VM is the default execution path as of v1.14.0.
+The tree-walking interpreter is still available via --tw for debugging and comparison.
 Both runtimes coexist and share the global environment.

 Overview

-Sema includes a bytecode VM alongside the existing tree-walking interpreter, enabled with the --vm CLI flag.
+Sema's default backend is a bytecode VM.
 The VM compiles Sema source code into stack-based bytecode for faster execution, delivering up to 17× speedup over the tree-walker on compute-heavy workloads (e.g., TAK benchmark: 1.25s vs 21.4s).

-The tree-walking interpreter (sema-eval) is preserved as the default execution path, the macro expansion engine, and eval fallback — the two runtimes coexist, sharing the global environment and EvalContext.
+The tree-walking interpreter (sema-eval) is preserved as the macro expansion engine and eval fallback, and remains user-accessible via --tw — the two runtimes coexist, sharing the global environment and EvalContext.

 Compilation Pipeline